 Example of Pace:A pharmacy student has enrolled in 36 credits to date.
 Of the 36 attempted credits, the student completed 33 credits (with passing grades) and has withdrawn from one three-credit class.
 The pace of this student is calculated as 33/36*100%=92%.

-Maximum Timeframe (MTF): The MTF for an undergraduate program, graduate or professional program may be no longer than 150 percent of the published length of the educational program measured in academic years, semesters or credit hours attempted.
+Maximum Timeframe (MTF): The MTF for a professional program may be no longer than 150 percent of the published length of the educational program measured in academic years, semesters or credit hours attempted.